Tom Doak: Career

 Doak is a "minimalist" designer.
 Minimalism is a school of golf design that focuses on concentrating the design of a golf hole (or routing) around the natural features of the land.
 His most successful courses have been built on sand dunes, taking advantage of the sandy soil for drainage and also allowing for the reuse of native elements.

 Doak's first course, High Pointe Golf Club near Williamsburg, Michigan, opened in 1989.
 The course closed in 2008 and is expected to reopen in 2024.

 Doak credits most of his accomplishments and success to golf course designer Pete Dye.
 Doak worked with Dye to learn how to construct golf courses during graduate school.
 Doak was exposed to several different schools of design on multiple continents in a variety of conditions.
 Jim Urbina taught him how to run a bulldozer allowing Doak to think in three dimensions and how to use the materials around him.

 In 2015 he announced he would spend a significant amount of time during the ensuing few years, researching for a new edition of his book, The Confidential Guide to Golf Courses.

 Books

-Doak has written four books about Golf Course Design:
+Doak has written seven books, mostly about Golf Course Design: